hyperledger-archives/avalon/docs/FAQ.rst

     Identifier for a type of Avalon application.
 An Avalon worker supports one or more application types

+Attestation
+    Proof that something (such as code or data) was checked for validity (such as with signature validation)

 Attested oracle
     A device that uses Trusted Compute to attest some data (e.g. environmental characteristics, financial values, inventory levels)